OpenClinica/xpath-evaluator-app/README.md

 2. Run `npm install --production`
 3. Run `npm link`.
 This will make the `xpath-evaluate` command available globally on your machine.

-(If this app is deemed useful it will be publish on npm, and installation will become easier).
+(If this app is deemed useful it will be published on npm, and installation will become easier).

 ### Uninstall